What do water holding frogs look like?

 Droplets of water dripping down into its chamber up to 1 m underground are telling the Water-holding Frog that it’s time to swim, feed and breed.

-If you live in western New South Wales, southern Queensland, north-eastern South Australia, western Western Australia or one of the select spots in the Northern Territory where this species lives - you may spot one during very wet periods.
+If you live in western New South Wales, southern Queensland, north-eastern South Australia, or one of the select spots in the Northern Territory where the Eastern Water-holding Frog (Cyclorana platycephala) lives – you may spot one during very wet periods.

-The Water-holding Frog can stay underground for years at a time before digging itself to the surface to feed after rain.
+Water-holding frogs can stay underground for years at a time before digging itself to the surface to feed after rain.
 They need to build up fat reserves as fast as possible before the water evaporates from the ground.

 Above ground this frog spends most of its time swimming in pools, feeding on insects, tadpoles and smaller frogs.
 They catch their swimming prey with their hands and stuff it in their mouths.
 They’ll also prey on ants and termites on dry land.